All Episodes

 It actually started in 1931 as a feasibility study.

-And that involved Nikola Tesla, Dr. Darren Hudson, who was then Dean of the University of Chicago Engineering Department, and his staff physicist, Dr. Emil Kurtenauer, did what we today call a paper study, feasibility study, and didn't get very far with it until about 1934 when the project was transferred out of the University of Chicago, which is where it originated, to the Institute of Advanced Study at Princeton, New Jersey.
+And they did what we today we call a Paper study, feasibility study, and didn't get very far with it until about 1934 when the project was transferred out of the University of Chicago, which is where it originated, to the Institute of Advanced Study at Princeton, New Jersey.

 Now, that institute had only come online in 1933 and had four original staff members, some of whom became part of the work of the experiment, though there were other projects afoot there also.

-There was a Dr. Alexander, Dr. John von Neumann, of course Albert Einstein, and a Dr. Oswald Veblen, of which very little is known at this time.
+It was a Dr. Alexander, Dr. John von Neumann, of course, Albert Einstein, and a Dr. Oswald Weblin, of which very little is known at this time.

-Of course, it was a laboratory clay thing from 1931 until about 1938, when the Navy had some of its first experimental radar systems aboard a few ships.
+And the radar, of course, was a laboratory plaything from 1931 until about 38 when the Navy had some of its first experimental radar systems aboard a few ships.

-The radar wasn't very good then until about 1941.
+And the radar wasn't very good then until about 41.

 In 1941, there was a major quantum leap, and radar became a very useful and valuable tool.

-The Germans also had their own developments about that time, which made it a very valuable tool for them also.
+And the Germans also had their own developments about that time, which made it a very valuable tool to them also.

-It wasn't concerned particularly about whether the Navy wanted to make ships invisible.
+It wasn't concerned particularly about whether the Navy wanted to make chips invisible.

 That came a little later.